 How Advance America interest rates work

 Advance America offers different types of loans including payday loans, installment loans, title loans, and lines of credit with interest rates that can vary.
 You don’t need good credit to get approved, and can fill out an application online from the comfort of your home.
 Upon approval, you’ll receive the funds right away sometimes the same day you apply or within 24 hours.
-Visit Advance America today to learn more about the loans we offer.
+Visit Advance America today to learn more about the loans and interest rates we offer.